joshuakery/my-portfolio-site/src/posts/packingandcracking_onabus.md

 ## Admin Control

-Audience members have an accountless sign-on to one of two teams.
+Audience members sign-on to one of two teams.

-Behind the scenes, as show tech I managed a [custom cue-system](/posts/cue-system) from an admin page.
+Behind the scenes, as show tech I controlled our games using a [custom cue-system](/posts/cue-system) admin page.

 <browser-container>
 <img src="../post_images/cue-system/admin.jpg">
 </browser-container>

-With a button click, I changed which games audience members saw on their phones; changes were saved in our Firebase instance and passed to the audience's smartphone clients via web sockets.
+With a button click, I changed which games audience members saw on their phones.
+Changes were saved in our Firebase instance and passed to the audience's smartphone clients via web sockets.

 # SHOW DETAILS